Scaling accessibility compliance at VA.gov through community and culture

 - A twentyfold increase in the representation of disabled Veterans using assistive technology in our research: The VA’s Office of the CTO (OCTO) increased its database of participants who use assistive technology by more than twentyfold in 2022 in partnership with Veteran Service Organizations like the Blinded Veterans Association (BVA).
 Approximately 12% of OCTO’s research sessions involved assistive technology users.

-- Pre-launch accessibility audits without major issues: In 2022, VA.gov had its first pre-launch accessibility audit without any major issues.
+- Pre-launch accessibility compliance audits without major issues: In 2022, VA.gov had its first pre-launch accessibility audit without any major issues.
 We measured a 10% total increase in the percentage of pre-launch accessibility audits with no major issues.

 - VA.gov’s first Veteran-centered accessibility statement: Thanks to our new vision, our accessibility specialists were able to justify and lead research investigating how disabled Veterans could provide feedback to VA.gov.
 Our findings made the case for publishing VA.gov’s first-ever Veteran-centered accessibility statement, replacing a 16-year-old Section 508 page.

-- More accessibility specialists with balanced workloads: By the end of 2022, we achieved our goal of improving workloads for accessibility specialists by 14%.
+- More accessibility compliance specialists with balanced workloads: By the end of 2022, we achieved our goal of improving workloads for accessibility specialists by 14%.
 New community-designed systems of support like our weekly check-ins and office hours helped us better coordinate on larger VA.gov-wide projects and mitigate burnout.

 It takes a village